waucka/secretshare/README.md

 1. Put `secretshare-server` somewhere convenient.
 2. Copy `secretshare-server.json.example` to `/etc/secretshare-server.json`.
-3. Write an initscript or systemd unit to launch secretshare-server as an equivalently unprivileged user
+3. Write an initscript or systemd unit to launch secretshare-server as an unprivileged user

 ### AWS Credentials